 I found the location of the closet was a bit odd, across the room by the window.
 Inside the closet was like a refrigerator, so I didn’t keep my clothes hung up in there because they were too cold.

 I also found the room to be quite dark even when all the lights were turned on.
-I know the lack of modern features are part of the mystic of staying in a 125-year-old castle converted to a hotel, but other than lights and a cold closet the room was quite comfortable.
+I know the lack of modern features is part of the mystic of staying in a chateau, but other than lights and a cold closet, the room was quite comfortable.

 Want more information?
 Check out more reviews for the Fairmont Le Chateau Frontenac on TripAdvisor here.